MisterWest11/Python-Week-1/Python-Week-2.md

 ![image](https://github.com/MisterWest11/Python-Week-1-4/assets/152319557/b4e6bbf9-8766-4a5c-9b0b-80ae0ca6f23f)

-# Scope

-in Python, there are two types of variables, Local variables which are defined inside the function.
-Global variables are defined outside the function in the main block.

-**Locals()**

-Variables defined within the scope of a function, are only accessible to the function and not anywhere outside the function.

-**Global**

-Variables defined in the main method, not within a function. used anywhere throughout the program.

 **Lambda Functions**

 A Python function that has only one expression and can't have multiple lines.
 It is meant to make it easier to create some small logic in one line instead of a whole function.